stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 For most applications that have only a single assigned directory, the group is persisted in that directory immediately - the application developer does not even really need to know that Stormpath automates this.

 However, applications that map more than one directory to define their group base have the option of specifying _which_ of those mapped locations should receive newly created groups.
 You must choose a default [new group location](#account-store-mapping-default-group-store).

+<a class="anchor" name="application-groups-create-with-customData"></a>
+##### Create a New Application Group with your own Custom Data

+When you create an application group, in addition to Stormpath's group attributes, you may also specify [your own custom data](#custom-data) by including a `custom_data` field:
+        group = application.groups.create(
+        {
+            "name" : "Jedi High Council",
+            "description": "Elected leaders of the Jedi Order", "status": "ENABLED",
+            "custom_data": {
+                "Headquarters": "High Council Chamber, High Council Tower, Jedi Temple, Coruscant", "Affiliation": "Jedi Order"
+            }
+        })

+Once created, you can further modify the custom data - delete it, add and remove attributes, etc as necessary.
+See the [custom data](#custom-data) section for more information and custom data requirements/restrictions.

 <a class="anchor" name="application-groups-list"></a>
 #### List Application Groups